hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

 In a relational database such as Postgres, an enum type field in a table can be defined by:

 - using native database enum types
-- setting a foreign-key to a reference table which contains the list of allowed values.
+- setting a foreign key to a reference table which contains the list of allowed values

 `Postgres Enum types <https://www.postgresql.org/docs/current/datatype-enum.html>`__ are not easily mutable.
 Hence they should be used only for enums which are not going to change over time. e.g. measurement units, days of the